-Sebela Pharmaceuticals Inc. (“Sebela Pharma”) maintains a comprehensive, and effective Corporate Compliance Program (the “Corporate Compliance Program”) in accordance with all federal, state, and industry guidelines, including the “Compliance Program Guidance for Pharmaceutical Manufacturers” published by the Office of Inspector General , U.S. Department of Health and Human Services (the “HHS-OIG Guidance”), the Pharmaceutical Research and Manufacturers of America’s (PhRMA) “Code on Interactions with Healthcare Professionals” (the “PhRMA Code”) and the California Health & Safety Code sections 119400-119402 (SB 1765).
+Sebela Pharmaceuticals (“Sebela Pharma”) maintains a comprehensive and effective Corporate Compliance Program (the “Corporate Compliance Program”) in accordance with all federal, state, and industry guidelines, including the “Compliance Program Guidance for Pharmaceutical Manufacturers” published by the Office of Inspector General , US Department of Health and Human Services (the “HHS-OIG Guidance”), the Pharmaceutical Research and Manufacturers of America’s (PhRMA) “Code on Interactions with Healthcare Professionals” (the “PhRMA Code”), and the California Health & Safety Code sections 119400-119402 (SB 1765).
 Our Corporate Compliance Program reflects our unwavering commitment to the highest standards of corporate conduct and integrity.

-Sebela Pharma has also established a Corporate Compliance Committee comprised of senior management personnel from a variety of business units.
-The Corporate Compliance Committee advises and assists the Corporate Compliance Officer in the development, maintenance and updating of the Corporate Compliance Program.
+Sebela Pharma has also established a Corporate Compliance Committee composed of senior management personnel from a variety of business units.
+The Corporate Compliance Committee advises and assists the corporate compliance officer in the development, maintenance, and updating of the Corporate Compliance Program.

 All employees are required to receive compliance training applicable to their job function and responsibilities, which includes training on the Corporate Compliance Program and complementary policies.
 In addition, further specialized training may be provided where a need for additional training has been identified.
 Annual compliance training is required of all employees.
 Sebela Pharma regularly reviews and updates its training programs to help ensure it continues to meet the educational needs of its employees.

 Sebela Pharma is committed to open dialogue between management and employees.
-Our goal is to foster an open door policy to encourage employees to ask questions or report potential instances of inappropriate activity without fear of retaliation.
-We have established a confidential and anonymous Compliance Hotline number that is available 24 hours a day, seven days a week for making good faith reports of known or suspected violations.
+Our goal is to foster an open-door policy to encourage employees to ask questions or report potential instances of inappropriate activity without fear of retaliation.
+We have established a confidential and anonymous Compliance Hotline Number that is available 24 hours a day, 7 days a week for making good faith reports of known or suspected violations.